 5. Lower rate of Motor Vehicle Tax for Hybrid and Ev’s

-The NSW tax incentive used to work on a ‘star rating system’ by Roads and Maritime.
+The NSW tax incentive previously worked on a ‘star rating system’ by Roads and Maritime.
 This system is no longer valid.
 To get a tax incentive on a vehicle in the present it must meet the following criteria:

 Be a manufacturer designated petrol-electric hybrid, diesel-electric hybrid, plug-in hybrid, or electric vehicles with CO2 emissions no higher than 150 grams/kilometre (g/km) in the ‘combined’ driving cycle